Tuesday, February 8, 2011

 When my Dad was not much older than I am now he quit driving trucks and began selling houses, the best of the few options he saw before him.
 The work would keep him out past dinnertime.
 It would not bring him riches.
 The rewards were respect for his honesty, a collection of modest newspaper clippings and the longest Christmas card list I have ever seen, along with a tenuous freedom that I have just recently begun to comprehend.

 On the basement wall above his overcrowded desk was a photocopy of a story of a man who ferried people back and forth across a river for a living.
 My memory of the details of this story have yellowed along with that paper, but the last line I will never forget.
 When asked why the man kept at it, day after day, he replied, simply, ‘If I don’t go, I don’t get.’
-Motivation to keep after the almighty dollar I suppose, but I think my Dad saw more than that to get.
+Motivation to keep after the almighty dollar I suppose, but I think my Dad saw more than money in that sentiment.
 Which is why he took us out of school for a week to extend our Florida vacations.
 Which is why, many years later, the guys I once played town baseball with still asked how my Dad was doing.
 And why, in January 1998, faces I knew well or barely or not at all spoke in quiet reverence about the streams of people flowing in to pay my father their last respects.

 True wealth is not measured in numbers.
 This was one of the many lessons my Dad taught without words.